Sandstorm831/Pathological-classification-model/README.md

 # Pathological-classification-model
-A classifier used to classify different OCT images as DME, CNV, DRUSEN &amp; NORMAL In this project I have made a model , that would predict whether a OCT scan belong to DME, CNV, DRUSEN or NORMAL class
+A classifier used to classify different OCT images as DME, CNV, DRUSEN &amp; NORMAL
 # Importing libraries
 ```
 import numpy as np